NOTTINGHAM TRENT UNIVERSITY - INVESTING IN EXCELLENCE

 The School of Social Sciences has research that is world leading and internationally recognised for the major contribution that it has made to the advancement of knowledge.
 Covering a range of disciplines, Social Sciences at Nottingham Trent has a strong focus on theoretically-informed and applied research that is multi-disciplinary in nature.

 Social Sciences at NTU encapsulates a diverse range of research activity which brings together academics engaged in applied research, spanning psychology, politics and international relations, sociology, social policy and social work.
-The last Research Assessment Exercise in 2008 ranked Nottingham Trent joint 8th in the country for it research in social policy, with 60% of its research activity regarded as either world-leading or internationally excellent.
+In the 2014 Research Excellence Framework, more than two-thirds of research was judged to be world-leading or internationally excellent.